StoccoDavide/LEM-LAST/README.md

 > with(LEM);
 ```
 Alternatively, you can use the `test.mw` file provided in the repository.
 If the package is loaded without errors, it is done!

-### Compile the library manually

-This installation option is maintained only for OSX users.
-It is intended to be used by experienced Maple users that can edit and run the `CompileLibrary.mw` according to their OS.

 ## Package description